-Since 1925, there have been two permanent series of route numbers for private bus routes in Sydney.
+In respect of private bus routes, there have been two permanent series of route numbers.
 The first commenced in 1925 and the second (which I refer to as the Sydney Region Route Number System) started in 1981.
 During the years from 1981 to 2004, there was a gradual renumbering of routes from the 1925 system to the newer system.
 Click on “The development of Sydney bus route numbers” for more details of the historical side of route numbers.

 Termini of routes

 In these lists, I have attempted to show major termini of routes, together with significant suburbs through which or roadways along which the route travels, if that seems relevant.
 Where more than one route has run between two particular suburbs, my aim has been to indicate intermediate suburbs or streets along which each route travelled to distinguish between them.
 Where a route mainly ran between two suburbs, but was occasionally extended to another suburb, beach or park, etc (eg, at weekends only), I have shown the extension separately in the heading.

 Changes to routes

 I have endeavoured to show major changes in routes, eg where they have extended from one suburb to another, or been diverted to a different suburb.
 The heading for any particular route reflects the maximum extent of that route.
 Where, especially under the 1925 route number regime in the post-war era, there were multiple routes using a single route number, I have aimed to show all relevant routes.

 Where a route has been replaced by a different route, either in whole or in part, suitable cross-references are provided.
 This particularly applies when routes were renumbered from one series to another.